-And before you can turn to Genesis 4 God promises to crush the head of the devil (3:15) and provide victory for the “sons of man.”
+And before you can turn the page to Genesis 4, God promises to crush the head of the devil (3:15) and provide victory for the “sons of man.”

 Thus, it’s Genesis 3 that proclaims ‘We win!’
 And that theme continues throughout the Bible.
 God has repeatedly decreed victory over the life of every Believer:

 What a wonderful passage of Scripture!
 Christ defeated the enemy of our soul on the Cross and gave us the victory 2000 years ago.

 (Transition) I especially like verse 37 of the last passage of Scripture I quoted.
 That’s why I entitled this message, “More than Conquerors.”
 Let’s investigate that statement.